Former Comptroller Brian Brooks gets a new gig as Bitfury CEO By Cointelegraph - Up News Info

-According to a Nov.
-4 announcement from Bitfury, Brooks was appointed last Friday and he will lead the firm as it prepares for a new funding round.
-Bitfury founder and former CEO Valery Vavilov will serve as Chief Vision Officer and the Chairman of the Board of Directors.
+According to a Thursday announcement from Bitfury, Brooks was appointed on Oct.
+29, and he will lead the firm as it prepares for a new funding round.
+Bitfury founder and former CEO Valery Vavilov will serve as chief vision officer and the chairman of the board of directors.

 Continue Reading on Coin Telegraph